sfb1996/cookbook/_recipes/best_classic_shepherds_pie_recipe.md

 # Instructions

+**Make the potato topping**

+1. Place the potatoes in a large pot.
+Cover the potatoes with water.
+Bring the water to a boil.
+Reduce to a simmer.
+Cook until potatoes are fork tender, 10-15 minutes.
+2. Drain the potatoes in a colander.
+Return the potatoes to the hot pot.
+Let the potatoes rest in the hot pot for 1 minute to evaporate any remaining liquid.
+3. Add butter, half & half, garlic powder, salt, and pepper.
+Mash the potatoes and stir until all the ingredients are mixed together.
+4. Add the parmesan cheese to the potatoes.
+Stir until well combined.

 **Make the Meat Filling**

+{:start="5"}
-1. Add the oil to a large skillet and place it over medium-high heat for 2 minutes.
+5. Add the oil to a large skillet and place it over medium-high heat for 2 minutes.
 Add the onions.
 Cook 5 minutes, stirring occasionally.
-2. Add the ground beef (or ground lamb) to the skillet and break it apart with a wooden spoon.
+6. Add the ground beef (or ground lamb) to the skillet and break it apart with a wooden spoon.
 Add the parsley, rosemary, thyme, salt, and and pepper.
 Stir well.
 Cook for 6-8 minutes, until the meat is browned, stirring occasionally.
-3. Add the Worcestershire sauce and garlic.
+7. Add the Worcestershire sauce and garlic.
 Stir to combine.
 Cook for 1 minute.
-4. Add the flour and tomato paste.
+8. Add the flour and tomato paste.
 Stir until well incorporated and no clumps of tomato paste remain.
-5. Add the broth, frozen peas and carrots, and frozen corn.
+9. Add the broth, frozen peas and carrots, and frozen corn.
 Bring the liquid to a boil then reduce to simmer.
 Simmer for 5 minutes, stirring occasionally.
-6. Set the meat mixture aside.
+10. Set the meat mixture aside.
 Preheat oven to 400 degrees F.

-**Make the potato topping**

-{:start="7"}
-7. Place the potatoes in a large pot.
-Cover the potatoes with water.
-Bring the water to a boil.
-Reduce to a simmer.
-Cook until potatoes are fork tender, 10-15 minutes.
-8. Drain the potatoes in a colander.
-Return the potatoes to the hot pot.
-Let the potatoes rest in the hot pot for 1 minute to evaporate any remaining liquid.
-9. Add butter, half & half, garlic powder, salt, and pepper.
-Mash the potatoes and stir until all the ingredients are mixed together.
-10. Add the parmesan cheese to the potatoes.
-Stir until well combined.

 **Assemble the casserole**